 Computers and Printing

 The Law Library provides public computer terminals for accessing the online catalog and University and Law School databases.
 Access to these terminals is on a first-come, first-serve basis.
 Patrons should refrain from performing extensive projects on these computers.
-The Law Library does not offer public printing.
-Users not affiliated with NCCU are encouraged to bring USB devices to save research materials, or save the material to the desktop and email the file to yourself.

 Please do not attempt to solve equipment problems.
-If a library printer has a paper jam, needs paper, or ink, or if any other equipment has any problem, please report it to the Circulation Desk immediately.
+If a library printer has a paper jam, needs paper, or ink, or if any other equipment has any problem, please report it to the Service Desk immediately.
 Equipment issues, including running out of ink and paper, for equipment outside the law library should be directed to the IT Help Desk.

 In cases of exceptional or repeated violation of library policies, the Law Library reserves the right to revoke or refuse access to our facilities.